 Get Some Exercise

 As we stated before, working out while high can be extremely beneficial, and some cannabis strains will actually help with this.
-In fact, many athletes say they prefer to do their workouts while under the influence of weed.
+In fact, many athletes say they prefer to do their workouts while under the influence of herbe.
 And based on what people have said, it seems that THC can make workouts feel more enjoyable.

 Research different strains of cannabis that fit well with working out before you consume.
 For example, something like hitting a punching bag is okay, but rock climbing under the influence is probably not going to end well.